Español English

 They are evergreen herbaceous plants (annuals in cold regions) with a creeping habit that reach 35 cm (13.77") in height.
 They have elongated, very lobed, light green leaves.
 The abundant blue flowers are star-shaped; there are varieties of white or pink flowers.
 They can bloom from spring to early fall.

-They are used in pots for balconies and terraces, to cover slopes, on edges and on rockeries; they combine with Bidens, Oenothera, Dianthus, Bacopa and Diascia.
-They are ideal for Mediterranean coastal gardens.
+Blue star creeper is used in pots for balconies and terraces, to cover slopes, on edges and on rockeries; it combines with Bidens, Oenothera, Dianthus, Bacopa and Diascia.
+It's ideal for Mediterranean coastal gardens.

 Isotoma axillaris is a fast-growing plant that needs very sunny exposure.
 It resists frosts down to -2 ºC (28.4 ºF).